mathieux51/reply-demo/README.md

 To make sure the db is always consistent, I would need to consider other cases.

+## Swagger

+I added a swagger documentation off all the accessible endpoints.
+Here is [the link](https://reply-demo-iot.herokuapp.com/documentation).

 # TASK 3: SCHEDULE SERVICE DESIGN AND IMPLEMENTATION

 Because I'm out of time to do the design and implementation, I'm only going to explain what I would do if I had more time.